UselessSolutions/DragonFly/README.md

 - Supports a limited version of Modern MC Models
 - Supports a limited version of Modern Bedrock edition entity Models

-This is an early pre release version of DragonFly, expect many bugs, and expect many features to get broken in future updates

 See DragonFly Example Mod [Here](https://github.com/UselessBullets/DragonFlyExample)

 ### Add to project